-In their optical real-time follow-up (OFU) program, the IceCube team delivers real-time alerts to the Robotic Optical Transient Search Experiment (ROTSE) and the Palomar Transient Factory (PTF) \cite{Law2009,Rau2009} to start a search for the optical counterparts, and the triggered observations are supplemented by a retrospective search in the wide field survey data of Pan-STARRS1 \cite{Kaiser2004,Magnier2013}.
-Consequentially, electromagnetic instruments all over the world point to the direction of the neutrino events and conduct follow-up observations in energy bands and messengers ranging from radio, optical, X-ray to GeV/TeV photons and gravitational waves, whose results are then reported on the GCN.
-Follow-up GeV, X-ray and optical observations of alert neutrinos have revealed BL Lacs, flat spectrum radio quasars (FSRQs), TDEs, among others \cite{IceCube2018MultiMessenger,Franckowiak2020,Stein2021}.
+In their optical real-time follow-up (OFU) program, the IceCube team delivers real-time alerts to the Robotic Optical Transient Search Experiment (ROTSE) and the Palomar Transient Factory (PTF) \cite{Law2009,Rau2009} to start a search for optical counterparts, and the triggered observations are supplemented by a retrospective search in the Pan-STARRS1 wide field survey data \cite{Kaiser2004,Magnier2013}.
+Consequently, electromagnetic instruments all over the world point to the direction of the neutrino events and conduct follow-up observations in energy bands and messengers ranging from radio, optical, X-ray to GeV/TeV photons and gravitational waves, whose results are then reported on the GCN.
+Follow-up GeV, X-ray and optical observations of alert neutrinos have revealed BL Lacs, flat-spectrum radio quasars (FSRQs), and TDEs, among others \cite{IceCube2018MultiMessenger,Franckowiak2020,Stein2021}.

-As the neutrino events detected on the southern hemisphere are highly contaminated by the muon backgrounds, the alerts released by IceCube are due to neutrinos from the northern hemisphere or the vicinity of the equator, to which IceCube has higher sensitivity.
+As the neutrino events detected on the southern hemisphere are highly contaminated by muon backgrounds, the alerts released by IceCube are due to neutrinos from the northern hemisphere or the vicinity of the equator, for which IceCube has higher sensitivity.
 Residing on the northern hemisphere and possessing a sufficient FoV to cover the area of angular uncertainty for most neutrino events detectable by IceCube in a single exposure, WFST will serve as an ideal follow-up optical facility.
 Meanwhile, the optical time-domain surveys by WFST will discover more SNe, FBOTs, TDEs, GRBs and AGNs, allowing cross-identification between the detected neutrinos (real-time or archival) and WFST's legacy data.
-WFST surveys also promise to help identify neutrino sources and further constrain the acceleration mechanism of cosmic rays, the radiation mechanism of neutrinos, the redshift and other properties of the sources of scientific interest.
+WFST surveys also promise to help identify neutrino sources and further constrain the acceleration mechanism of cosmic rays, the radiation mechanism of neutrinos, and other properties of the sources of scientific interest.